jbrisbin/rabbitmq-webhooks/README.markdown

 Lots and lots still to do:

-* Add error handling so the gen_server doesn't get terminated when the URL is not alive or returns Really Bad Errors.
 * Make message sending more robust, including SSL support, authentication, and several other "would be nice to have"s.
 * Expose various statii to the RabbitMQ console.